25 mm Hotchkiss anti-tank gun: Development

 By the early 1920s the French Army had come to the realization that the armour-piercing capability of the 37 mm TRP infantry gun would be insufficient against modern tanks.
 In 1926 Hotchkiss proposed a 25 mm in-house design developed by its design office.
 This model was accepted for service in 1934 under the designation canon de 25 mm semi-automatique modèle 1934 ("25 mm semi-automatic gun model 1934", generally shortened to canon de 25).

 At the outbreak of World War II, it was the main anti-tank weapon of the French infantry.
 By May 1940, there were reported to be 6,000 in service with the French Army, although some formations were still waiting for their full allocation.

-In action in the Battle of France in 1940, it was found that the projectile was too small to be very effective against German tanks, especially at longer ranges.
-It remained a useful weapon against armoured cars and other light armoured vehicles.
+In action in the Battle of France in 1940, it was found that the projectile had little effect against tanks.
+It did often penetrate the German tanks of 1940 (which had no more than 30 mm armour plate thickness), but destroyed or killed little inside.
+German tank crews were often able to bail out of a tank under 25 mm fire and return to their perforated tank later, to continue operations.
+It remained capable of penetrating armoured cars and other light armoured vehicles throughout WW2.

 In 1935 the Hotchkiss 25 mm anti-tank gun was purchased for evaluation by the US Army.
 Turkey bought 400 examples of the gun during the interwar period.
 During the Spanish Civil War, a few examples of the Hotchkiss gun reached the anti-Franco Republican forces.
 Some were mounted on captured Panzer I tanks.